h918m/crowd-funding/README.md

 ## Background

-A crowdfunding dApp is a decentralized application built on a blockchain that allows individuals or organizations to raise funds for their projects, causes or ventures.
+This crowdfunding dApp is a decentralized application built on a blockchain that allows individuals or organizations to raise funds for their projects, causes or ventures.
 It consists of a smart contract that holds the raised funds until the campaign's funding goal is met.
 Once the goal is achieved, the funds are released to the campaign's creator.

 ## Project features